Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Materials and Methods

-\bmhead{Acknowledgements}
+We provide the source code for generating the synthetic dataset as in\\ $\texttt{https://github.com/neuraloperator/pact3d/tree/main/data\_gen}$.
+Due to the large size of the PA wave data, the datasets generated and analysed during the current study are available from the corresponding author on reasonable request.

+\subsection{Acknowledgements}

 This work is supported in part by ONR (MURI grants N000142312654 and N000142012786) and the United States National Institutes of Health (NIH) grants U01 EB029823 (BRAIN Initiative), R35 CA220436 (Outstanding Investigator Award), and R01 CA282505.
 J.W. is supported in part by the Pritzker AI+Science initiative and Schmidt Sciences.
 A.A. is supported in part by the Bren endowed chair and the AI2050 senior fellow program at Schmidt Sciences.
-B. T. is supported in part by the Swartz Foundation Fellowship.
 Z. Li is supported in part by the NVIDIA Fellowship.
 The authors thank Rui Cao for helpful discussions.